-RW's wastewater source management is based on the Water Services Association of Australia (WSAA) National Wastewater Source Management Guidelines (WSMG) 2008 and RW's existing environmental management plan.
+RW's wastewater source management is based on the Australian Sewage Quality Management Guidelines 2012 and RW's existing environmental management plan.

 Connections policy

 RW is responsible for the provision of water and wastewater services to customers throughout the Redland local government area.
 This connections policy outlines the process of connecting to, disconnecting from, or changing a connection to an RW network.